-Other Risk Oversight Committee members: Bonnie L.Howard, Yukiko Omura
+Other Risk Oversight Committee members: Alan J. Kreczko, Yukiko Omura, Lorin P.T.
+Radtke

 The Risk Oversight Committee oversees management's establishment and implementation of standards, controls, limits, guidelines and policies relating to risk appetite, risk assessment and enterprise risk management.
-The Risk Oversight Committee focuses on the underwriting, surveillance and workout of credit risks as well as the assessment, management and oversight of other Company enterprise risks across our insurance and asset management segments and corporate division, including, but not limited to, financial, legal, operational (including information technology, cybersecurity, data privacy and vendor management) and other risks concerning our Company's governance, reputation and ethical standards.
+The Risk Oversight Committee focuses on the underwriting, surveillance and workout of credit risks as well as the assessment, management and oversight of other Company enterprise risks across our insurance and asset management segments and corporate division, including, but not limited to, financial, legal, operational (including IT, cybersecurity, data privacy and vendor management) and other risks concerning our Company's governance, reputation and ethical standards.